MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-platform-automation-and-devops.md

 You should implement Azure VMware Solution deployment automation as a series of repeatable steps, ideally via a workflow or pipeline.
 It's important to scope out the required steps that you plan to include within the deployment.
 These steps might include:

-- Private cloud deployment
+- Private cloud deployment.
-- ExpressRoute gateway connectivity
+- ExpressRoute gateway connectivity.
-- Global Reach connectivity
+- Global Reach connectivity.
-- Simplified NSX-T Data Center DHCP, DNS, and segment creation
+- Simplified NSX-T Data Center DHCP, DNS, and segment creation.

 After you deploy your private cloud, you can deploy resources within the private cloud.
 For more information, see [VMware SDDC platform automation](#vmware-platform-automation).